AlexWatson1212/embracing-authenticity/_posts/2025-05-31-when-someone-doesnt-choose-me.md

 They’ll choose me freely—because they *want* to.

-Until then, I’ll keep choosing myself.
+Until then, I’ll keep choosing myself